2022 Green Party of Canada leadership election: Simon Gnocchini-Messier

 Simon Gnocchini-Messier is a senior teacher at the Department of National Defense.
 He was the candidate for Hull—Aylmer in 2021, finishing in sixth place out of nine candidates for the seat with 2.8% of the vote.
-He says he would work with municipalities to make federally owned land in urban areas available for cooperative farming, dedicate space for food production in public parks larger than two acres, and include vertical farming in new residential developments greater than 100 units.
-He also calls for an increase in hydroelectricity production, in part to support electrification of public transit.
-He proposes limiting immigration to 300,000 people per year to achieve environmentally sustainable population growth.
+He said that he would work with municipalities to make federally owned land in urban areas available for cooperative farming, dedicate space for food production in public parks larger than two acres, and include vertical farming in new residential developments greater than 100 units.
+He also called for an increase in hydroelectricity production, in part to support electrification of public transit.
+He proposed limiting immigration to 300,000 people per year to achieve environmentally sustainable population growth.